The Eukaryotic Linear Motif resource for

 The long form of the CDK phosphorylation site has a Proline at +1 and a basic residue at +4 following the phosphorylatable Ser/Thr position.
 The motif binds in an extended conformation across the catalytic site on the surface of the kinase, in the CDK2 structure, contacting only the C-terminal lobe of CDK2, especially the activation segment (Brown,2001).
 The presence of the Pro residue next to the phosphorylatable Ser/Thr is important.
 In proline-directed kinases like CDK, the carbonyl group of their so-called toggle residue (V164) is oriented away from the catalytic cleft creating a hydrophobic pocket.
 As the proline is the only residue to fit this pocket, it is strongly favoured at the P+1 position.
 Binding of any substrate that does not have a Pro at the P+1 position is unfavourable because of an unsatisfied hydrogen bond from the nitrogen atom in the main chain of the substrate (Zhu,2005).

-No structure is available for a long CDK substrate peptide is available but it is likely that, as with the +3 residue, a positively charged +4 residue can contact the phosphothreonine in the activation loop of the CDK (2CCI).
+No structure is available for a long CDK substrate peptide but it is likely that, as with the +3 residue, a positively charged +4 residue can contact the phosphothreonine in the activation loop of the CDK (2CCI).

 Pattern: ...([ST])P..[RK]